BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/01-prereqs.md

 **→** *Be sure to open the toggles on the left-hand side to learn more about what each component does.*

 ---
+**Consortium**

+To deploy mindLAMP and to receive support from BIDMC, we require all interested parties to become official collaborators by joining the **mindLAMP consortium**.
+Becoming an official partner will require IRB approval and a data sharing agreement between your institution and BIDMC.

 **Backend**